A History of Shortcuts and Recalls

 The use of hernia mesh in surgeries has a history marked by voluntary and mandatory recalls:

-One reason hernia surgery mesh is so profitable is unlike some medical devices, which require years of expensive research to show the device is safe and effective, hernia mesh manufacturers were able to avoid this cost by taking a quick shortcut via the U.S. Food and Drug Administration’s 510(k) approval process.
+One reason hernia mesh is so profitable is that unlike some medical devices, which require years of expensive research to show they are safe and effective, hernia mesh manufacturers were able to avoid this cost by taking a quick shortcut via the U.S. Food and Drug Administration’s 510(k) approval process.

 Using this shortcut, a manufacturer can gain approval to market a medical device by claiming it is “substantially similar” to another medical device already on the market, thereby avoiding the requirement to demonstrate its safety.